DiegoF-G/Pandas/README.md

 - The file "projeto imobiliaria.ipynb" is about tasks in a work of Data science in a real estate.
 This is the business case of this file.

-- The anothers files in shape "pandas0X.ipynb" are exercises with pandas package using others datasets.
+- The anothers files in shape "pandas0X.ipynb" are exercises with pandas package.

+- And it will have other files about functions and methods of Pandas objects.